Last Updated on April 10, 2024 by Pamela MacNaughtan

 When the snow falls, Quebec City turns into a magical fluffy white wonderland.
 In November and December, the Christmas markets are in full swing and neighbourhoods like Petit-Champlain turn into a living Christmas card.

-This is the perfect time to try Québécois cuisine such as tourtière, which is typically served at Christmastime.
-In January, the Hôtel de Glace (LGBTQIA2S+ safe space) opens its doors, and the city prepares for Carnaval de Québec.
+Winter is the best time to visit Quebec City and try traditional Québécois cuisine such as tourtière, which is typically served at Christmastime.
+In January, the Hôtel de Glace opens its doors, and the city prepares for Carnaval de Québec.

 Finding hotel deals in Quebec City can be difficult during Christmastime and Carnaval de Québec, it is best to start looking in September/October.